 Courtesy comes from the heart.
 Courtesy cannot be affected, precisely as discourtesy cannot be disguised.
 A look, a shrug, a scowl, a wink can be just as discourteous as the spoken word.

-Musicians are often guilty of discourtesy.
-Their exacting, nervous, exciting lives make self-control difficult at times.
+Musicians are often guilty of discourtesy. exacting, nervous, exciting lives make self-control difficult at times.
 It frequently happens that the musician lets discourtesy grow upon him like a habit.
-Tolstoi in his "What is Art?" refers to an operatic conductor who, during one hour of rehearsal, called his perform-ers and singers "Swine, dogs, beasts" no less than forty times.
+Tolstoi in his "What is Art?" refers to an operatic conductor who, during one hour of rehearsal, called his performers and singers "Swine, dogs, beasts" no less than forty times.
 The wonder is that such a man could achieve results at all!
 A striking contrast is the case of John Philip Sousa whose band is as well known in London, Cape Town, Berlin and Sidney as it is in New York, Philadelphia and Boston.
 It is a model of co-operation and respect for the leader.
 Why?
 Attend one of Mr. Sousa's rehearsals.
 He never commands-always requests.
-He never makes needless abusive remarks, but he nevet fails to correct patiently and to praise sincerely-he is everlastingly courteous every minute of the time.
+He never makes needless abusive remarks, but he never fails to correct patiently and to praise sincerely-he is everlastingly courteous every minute of the time.
 His bandsmen respect him as a gentleman because he always behaves like a gentleman.
-That is one of the reasons why he finds some of the best players deserting big symphony and operatic orches-tras to go to the ends of the earth with John Philip Sousa.
+That is one of the reasons why he finds some of the best players deserting big symphony and operatic orchestras to go to the ends of the earth with John Philip ous band originated in Chicago twenty-five years ago.
+In an article on his career, the Musical Leader